Poetry Power!

 Enhancing a Poetry Unit with American Memory

 focuses on using "found poetry" from the Library of Congress databases of memoirs collected for the Federal Writers' Project by the Works Progress Administration.
-Read student poems from Monica Edinger's class at the Dalton School.

 Teachers and Writers Collaborative